finos/symphony-wdk/docs/reference.md

 ##### user-ids

 Users to send the message to.
-An IM or MIM stream will be created or reused.
+An IM will be created or reused.

 #### <a name="send-message-content"></a>content